 Action One: Review our approach to flexible working practices creating simple and transparent guidelines/ principles to support the implementation of flexible working practices in a fair and consistent way.

-A Working Group will be established to lead this work.
-This Group will be Chaired by Brian Parkes, People and Culture Director, and will include representation from across Queen's, including a member of the Staff Forum.
+A Working Group was established to lead this work.
+This Group, Chaired by Laura Lynch, Head of Organisational Development, People and includes representation from across Queen's, including a member of the Staff Forum.

 Action Two: Review our approach to workload allocation within Faculties providing a framework to support workload allocation in a fair and consistent way.

-A Working Group will be established to lead this work.
-This Group will be Chaired by Professor Stuart Elborn, Pro-Vice-Chancellor for Medicine.
-Health and Life Sciences, and will include representation from across Queen's, including a member of the Staff Forum.
+A Working Group was established to lead this work.
+This Group, Chaired by Professor Stuart Elborn, Pro-Vice-Chancellor for Medicine, Health and Life Sciences, includes representation from across Queen's, including a member of the Staff Forum.

 Action Three: Review our core policies that relate to performance and behaviour to ensure that they are applied in a fair and consistent way.

-The initial policy review will be led by a People and Culture Team, consulting with relevant staff, Trade Unions and Legal Counsel as appropriate.
+The initial policy review was led by a People and Culture Team, consulting with relevant staff, Trade Unions and Legal Counsel as appropriate.

 Action Four: Build on our Core Values and articulate the types of behaviours that staff should and should not demonstrate to create a positive work environment.

-This work will be taken forward by the Staff Forum from February 2020.
-The Forum will consult with their respective teams to ensure that all staff have an opportunity to have their say in shaping the framework which will outline how we should - and shouldn't - strive to work together at Queen's.
+This work was taken forward by the Staff Forum from February 2020.
+The Forum are consulting with their respective teams to ensure that all staff have an opportunity to have their say in shaping the framework, which will outline how we should - and shouldn't - strive to work together at Queen's.